Question answering: Open domain question answering

-In information retrieval, an open domain question answering system aims at returning an answer in response to the user's question.
+In information retrieval, an open-domain question answering system tries to return an answer in response to the user's question.
 The returned answer is in the form of short texts rather than a list of relevant documents.
-The system uses a combination of techniques from computational linguistics, information retrieval and knowledge representation for finding answers.
+The system finds answers by using a combination of techniques from computational linguistics, information retrieval, and knowledge representation.

-The system takes a natural language question as an input rather than a set of keywords, for example, "When is the national day of China?"
-The sentence is then transformed into a query through its logical form.
-Having the input in the form of a natural language question makes the system more user-friendly, but harder to implement, as there are various question types and the system will have to identify the correct one in order to give a sensible answer.
-Assigning a question type to the question is a crucial task, the entire answer extraction process relies on finding the correct question type and hence the correct answer type.
+The system takes a natural language question as an input rather than a set of keywords, for example: "When is the national day of China?"
+It then transforms this input sentence into a query in its logical form.
+Accepting natural language questions makes the system more user-friendly, but harder to implement, as there are a variety of question types and the system will have to identify the correct one in order to give a sensible answer.
+Assigning a question type to the question is a crucial task; the entire answer extraction process relies on finding the correct question type and hence the correct answer type.

-Keyword extraction is the first step for identifying the input question type.
-In some cases, there are clear words that indicate the question type directly, i.e., "Who", "Where" or "How many", these words tell the system that the answers should be of type "Person", "Location", or "Number", respectively.
-In the example above, the word "When" indicates that the answer should be of type "Date".
-POS (part-of-speech) tagging and syntactic parsing techniques can also be used to determine the answer type.
-In this case, the subject is "Chinese National Day", the predicate is "is" and the adverbial modifier is "when", therefore the answer type is "Date".
-Unfortunately, some interrogative words like "Which", "What" or "How" do not give clear answer types.
-Each of these words can represent more than one type.
+Keyword extraction is the first step in identifying the input question type.
+In some cases, words clearly indicate the question type, e.g., "Who", "Where", "When", or "How many"—these words might suggest to the system that the answers should be of type "Person", "Location", "Date", or "Number", respectively.
+POS (part-of-speech) tagging and syntactic parsing techniques can also determine the answer type.
+In the example above, the subject is "Chinese National Day", the predicate is "is" and the adverbial modifier is "when", therefore the answer type is "Date".
+Unfortunately, some interrogative words like "Which", "What", or "How" do not correspond to unambiguous answer types: Each can represent more than one type.
 In situations like this, other words in the question need to be considered.
-First thing to do is to find the words that can indicate the meaning of the question.
-A lexical dictionary such as WordNet can then be used for understanding the context.
+A lexical dictionary such as WordNet can be used for understanding the context.